An introduction to Try This ™

 This Web site is one!
 Available 24/7 with hundreds of ideas, “how-to” resources, and great West Virginia models.
 A wonderful online way for West Virginians to trade ideas and help each other!
 Combine that with our facebook page and other social media, and you get a powerful online resource that helps West Virginians help each other.

 2. An annual conference for local people who want to build healthier communities.
 It’s the Web site come to life!
-The 2016 conference featured 40 “how-to” workshops and 128 presenters and drew more than 550 participants from all over West Virginia!
+Six annual conferences featured 30 – 40 “how-to” workshops, more than 100 presenters and an average of 424 participants from all over West Virginia!

 3. Minigrants for community teams that want to carry out healthy lifestyle projects in their communities.
-In our first three years, Try This distributed more than a quarter of a million ($280,000) in minigrants to 153 community teams.
+In our first three years, Try This distributed more than $700,000 in minigrants to 289 community teams.
 Many communities used their minigrant as seed money to get matching funds, donated resources and volunteer time.

 4. Year-round program: Workshops, social media and on-the-ground organizers to help local people plan projects, carry out longterm planning, find resources and get training.
-In 2015-16, we sponsored six regional meetings and incubated the fledgling WV Healthy Bodies Healthy Spirits network.
+Since 2016, Try This has sponsored nine regional meetings incubated the fledgling WV Healthy Bodies Healthy Spirits network, and sparked the statewide Mindful West Virginia network.

 5. State-level coalition.
 Try This is a coalition of partner organizations who recognize that we can get more done together than we can get done apart.
 Our aim is to pool resources to help local teams.
 See below for the list of partners.